NZQA Certificate in Apiculture

 This NZQA approved 34 week part-time programme is available to students throughout New Zealand.

-Your training includes 18 face-to-face training days which is usually 2-3 days per month for the duration of the course.
+Your training includes 18 face-to-face training days which is 2 consecutive days per month for the duration of the course.

-If you live in the North Island our block courses are run from our training centre in Tauranga.
+- If you live in the North Island our practicals are run from our training centre in Tauranga (one Monday/Tuesday per month).

-Within the programme a significant amount of practical, on-site training within an Apiary is required.
+Within the programme, a significant amount of practical, on-site training with an apiary (a collection of beehives) is provided.

 This programme is ideal for you if you: